-(Occupational Program) Career Certificate and/or Associate in Science
+(Occupational Program)

 Students learn entry-level job skills in architectural drafting.
 This Associate Degree will prepare students for a design-related career.
 The Core Skills Career Certificate will prepare students for an entry-level position as an architectural drafter trainee in a variety of design profession settings and will serve as a foundation for specialization.
 (Pending Chancellor's Office Approval).
 The Advanced Skills Career Certificate will prepare students for an advanced position as an architectural drafter or senior draftsman in a variety of design professional settings and will serve as a foundation for specialization.
 For more departmental information call (562) 938-4718.